 The purpose of the judicial externship is to offer students an opportunity to learn about the judicial process, the role of judges and judicial clerks, and the impact lawyers have on the administration of justice.
-Judicial externs work under the direct supervision of a state or federal judge and have the opportunity to study the judicial decision-making process, and evaluate the various legislative and policy considerations that influence judicial decisions.
+Judicial externs work under the direct supervision of a state or federal judge.
+They study the judicial decision-making process and evaluate the various legislative, ethical and policy considerations that influence judicial decisions.
 Judicial externs also provide legal research and analysis for various issues and cases pending before the court.

 Fredrikson & Byron Public Interest Externship

 The purpose of the Fredrikson & Byron public interest externship is to offer students an opportunity to learn about public interest practice while engaging in significant hands-on legal work in a field placement at a public interest organization, or state or federal government agency.
-You may be asked to complete legal research, interview and meet with clients, and provide written materials for field supervisors.
-You also will be asked to examine complex issues of ethics, access to justice, and broader public interest policies.
+Students may be asked to complete legal research, interview and meet with clients, and provide written materials for field supervisors.
+Students also will be asked to examine complex issues of ethics, access to justice, and broader public interest policies.
 This externship is named for Fredrikson & Byron, one of the top law firms in the Twin Cities, which also has a strong commitment to pro bono work and professionalism.

 The purpose of the business externship is to provide students with a pragmatic real-world experience obtained in a corporate or organizational environment.
 Students will engage in the basic activities of client service at the intersection of law and business.
 Both observation and hands-on work projects focus on the experiences of a first-year attorney in a corporate environment.